BaboucheOne/BuggyBot/README.md

 python main.py --env dev
 ```

-In Docker:
+## :ship: Docker

 :arrow_right: Create a directory to store docker-compose.yml and .env.prod (See repository for the model).

-:heavy_plus_sign: Add `updater.sh` from `./docker/script`.
-Once executed, it automatically updates the container.
+:heavy_plus_sign: To update the container automatically, use the updater.sh script located in ./docker/script.
-You will need to give permission to execute the updater.
+You may need to grant execute permissions to the script with the following command (optional):
 ```commandline
 sudo chmod +x update_buggybot.sh
 ```